kelvyn0101/DevDojo/README.md

-# Learning-C-
+# DevDojo
-This is the place where all the C++ knowledge I have acquired will be stored.
+This is the place where all the Java knowledge I have acquired will be stored.